ucrcsedept/course-support/modules/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

 Now, you have a fully configured workspace on VSCode while connected to school servers!

-In order to close the connection, click the bottom left corner (it should say `SSH: cs010b.cs.ucr.edu`).
+In order to close the connection, click the bottom left corner (it should say `SSH: [COURSE NAME HERE].cs.ucr.edu`).
 It should pull up the command palette, and to exit, press "Close remote connection". **PLEASE DON'T FORGET TO DO THIS WHENEVER YOU ARE DONE!** Closing out of VSCode without manually closing the connection doesn't log you out on the server, which consumes precious server resources.

 If you are having trouble, click on the picture below for a video example: